bhscomputerscienceclub/Hyland2020/README.md

 * Kai Zheng @kaiz715
 * Michael Karpov @michaeldk975

-The project was called EZWeather and was coded with python, tkinter, DarkSky(for weather) and Open Street Map (to parse address).
+The project was called EZWeather and was coded with python, tkinter, DarkSky(for weather) and Open Street Map (to parse addresses).
-EZWeather helps recommend clothing to people based on Weather.
+EZWeather helps recommend clothing to people based on the weather.
 It was originally meant to use simple classification machine learning but ended up using a custom 'algorithm' which adapts to the user's preferences.

 All code is in the Weather folder.